The Existing House of the Weimar Republic and Its Extension Demonstrate Democratic Architecture

 The garden level houses political education areas, a multifunctional space, and a small cafe.
 Above it is an exhibition space with moveable partitions and structures.
 The top level houses other functions, such as a hub for scientific research, accommodating offices, meeting areas, and a library.

-Small cafe at garden levelA small cafe at garden level.
-Image taken from Muffler Architekten’s website (cr: Brigida Gonzales).
+Small cafe at garden levelA small cafe at the garden level (cr: Brigida Gonzales)

 The new concrete framework, supported by cylindrical columns, slightly floats above the ruins and leaves little distance from the original masonry.
 The room on the ground floor clearly shows the transition between the new and the old through light and cold glass walls on one side, flowing to the porous metal ceiling and plain floor, and through the presence of heavy classic stone walls on the other side.

-Floating concrete framework supported by columnsFloating concrete framework supported by columns.
-Image taken from Muffler Architekten’s website (cr: Brigida Gonzales).
+Floating concrete framework supported by columnsFloating concrete framework supported by columns (cr: Brigida Gonzales)

-The room shows a transition between the new and the oldThe room shows a transition between the new and the old.
-Image taken from Muffler Architekten’s website (cr: Brigida Gonzales).
+The room shows a transition between the new and the oldThe room shows a transition between the new and the old (cr: Brigida Gonzales)

 Other rooms on the higher floors have a modern style, surrounded by monochrome geometric concrete, glass, and metal elements.
 In addition, there is a tall vertical white tube that serves as a circular emergency stairway.
 The composition between the mass of blocks and tube creates interesting visuals as it is covered with pores and lattice, bright and striking among the venerable neighboring buildings.

-Rooms with modern styleRooms with modern style.
-Image taken from Muffler Architekten’s website (cr: Brigida Gonzales).
+Rooms with modern styleRooms with modern style (cr: Brigida Gonzales)

 The design truly displays the contrast between the past and the present, both in the interior and the outer envelope.
 The distinct characteristics between the expansion and the existing in one complete building convey “democratic architecture”—which prioritizes publicity, transparency, and a non-hierarchical attitude—as intended by the architects.